LWVPullman/LeagueWebsite/docs/_about_us/_about_us_What_We_Do.md

 ## Publications

 The League has a large and growing list of educational publications on local, state and national issues.
 Highly respected, League publications are the result of thorough research.
+Members receive many useful and informative publications from the League:

+* Pullman Voter – LWV of Pullman's Monthly Newsletter
+* Washington State Voter – LWV of Washington's Quarterly Newsletter
+* TRY, They Represent You - Directory of Elected Officials

 # What We Have Done